-This Directive is issued pursuant to the authority of the Office of the Comptroller as provided in Chapter 5, Section 93 of the New York City Charter.
+This Directive is issued pursuant to Section 93(h) of the New York City Charter, which empowers the Office of the Comptroller to prescribe methods for preparing and auditing payment requests before payment and to conduct reviews to ensure compliance.
 The provisions of this Directive must be reflected in requests for proposals, bid documentation, and contracts.
-Specific language that should be included in all agency contracts with cost reimbursable provisions is provided in Section 6.
+Specific language that should be included in all agency contracts with cost reimbursable provisions is provided in §6.0.